RECYCLING: The Lifecycle of a Coca‑Cola Bottle

 So what can?
 It’s simple really: the telltale sign of an item that can be recycled is that well-known triangular symbol – the one which adorns every product we make (see above for a reminder).

-As mentioned, your local authorities will also make a final decision on the plastics and other materials they can recycle.
+Most of the time, that symbol will be your guide, but your local authorities will also make a decision on the plastics and other materials they can recycle.

 All that information will be available on their website, which will also be the place where you can go to request new containers, or items like a food waste bin – because recycling doesn’t stop with plastics, metals, glass, paper and cardboard.